Overtourism: Opposition to tourism

 Resistance to overtourism is not a recent phenomenon.
 In mid-July 1926, individuals and small groups of Frenchmen in Paris began attacking American tourists in the Left Bank and Montmartre protesting against the American invasion with its loud, arrogant, and ignorant behaviour, aggravated by widespread aversion in France to the repayment of war debts and the Mellon-Berenger Agreement.
 In the words of historian Harvey Levenstein: "What would later be called 'the Ugly American' phenomenon had reared its head".
 U.S. President Calvin Coolidge felt obliged to rebuke the "bumptious" behaviour of tourists, while balancing his message with a warning that badly treated Americans would stay home.

 Crowds began to harass and purposely block the passage of "Paris by Night" tours in large charabancs—high open buses seating about thirty people that had popularized tours of Paris "Night Life."
 On one occasion a policeman was even forced to fire shots in the air when he came to the tourists' aid.
 As the French franc plummeted in value against the U.S. dollar, some tourists started sticking them on the walls of railway compartments and onto their luggage, as they did with hotel and steamship labels.
 Some even threw money on the streets and laughed at the French that went after them.
 The American habit of asking, "How much is that in real money?" was seen as especially offensive.
 The obeisance to the dollar and going along with outrageous American demands angered much of the French press.

 In the 1990s local residents in Spain, Greece, Malta, and France started to oppose mass tourism, which was perceived as Fordist.
 In rural areas of Latin America, environmental concerns were the key driver for rising discontent and social campaigns against tourist real estate developments.
 In Mexico and Central America vehement protests were triggered by tourist real estate speculation alongside the exploitation of workers, and even dispossession or displacement of local residents.

 In 2017 Europe saw a wave of residents' protests in cities, including Barcelona, Venice, and Palma de Mallorca.
 The problems arising from overtourism began to be discussed in academic publications, but no commonly accepted definition of the phenomenon has been agreed on.

 Throughout 2025, a second wave of protests is growing in Southern Europe, including Portugal.
+In December 2025, the Spanish government, in efforts to curve overtourism, fined Airbnb $75 million for advertising unlicensed rentals to tourists.

 Opposition to tourism has been described as discriminatory.